-1) Determine the relative efficacy of remote cameras and hair snares as techniques to estimate marten density.
-Both techniques have been used to survey martens (e.g., Williams et al. 2009, Siren 2013), however, they present trade-offs between data quality (the amount of information in a genetic sample) and data quantity (the number of camera samples less dependent on the number of checks).

-2) Determine an index or surrogate parameter correlated with density for use in subsequent monitoring.
-Beyond calibrating alternatives with marten density, understanding which metrics (e.g., spatial footprint, detection rate) best correlate with density may broadly improve the development of subsequent indices for other species.

-3) Determine covariate predictors of marten density and population trajectory.
-Understanding how habitat characteristics, distance to trapping refugia, and trapping effort influence marten density and population growth or decline is critical information for forestry practices and marten population management.

-4) Determine the extent of genetic differentiation and evaluate barriers or sources of resistance between marten populations.
+- 1) Determine the relative efficacy of remote cameras and hair snares as techniques to estimate marten density.
+Both techniques have been used to survey martens (e.g., Williams et al. 2009, Siren 2013), but represent trade-offs between data quality (the amount of information in a genetic sample) and data quantity (the number of camera samples less dependent on the number of checks). - 2) Determine an index or surrogate parameter correlated with density for use in subsequent monitoring.
+Beyond calibrating alternatives with marten density, understanding which metrics (e.g., spatial footprint, detection rate) best correlate with density may broadly improve the development of subsequent indices for other species. - 3) Determine covariate predictors of marten density and population trajectory.
+Understanding how habitat characteristics, distance to trapping refugia, and trapping effort influence marten density and population growth or decline is critical information for forestry practices and marten population management. - 4) Determine the extent of genetic differentiation and evaluate barriers or sources of resistance between marten populations.
 Because marten occurrence and density are partially dependent upon broader population connectivity, determining barriers to individual dispersal and subsequent reproduction is essential for understanding population patterns.
 Moreover, evidence of population structuring would suggest that management of harvest should be considered at finer scales.
-In contrast, metrics of connectivity might allow insight into the proper scale of habitat management for marten persistence.
-5) Determine the association between marten harvest total/population growth and survival/ recruitment.
+In contrast, metrics of connectivity might allow insight into the proper scale of habitat management for marten persistence. - 5) Determine the association between marten harvest total/population growth and survival/ recruitment.
 Marten harvest totals follow biannual oscillation between high and low take that correlates with mast production.
 It is unclear whether harvest totals are tracking actual population trajectories or individual susceptibility to harvest.
 Succinctly, are marten populations regulated by bottom-up forces related to prey density, top-down forces such as direct exploitation, or indirect drivers such as forest management?

-We focus on a study area encompassing roughly 3,000 km of Maine's central highlands region, including portions of Wildlife Management Districts 4, 5, and 9.
-All townships within the study areas with recorded marten harvest over the previous 5 years were considered potential sampling areas.
-Because of the quality of stand-level information and differences in management practices, we request that the SFMA within Baxter State Park be considered part of our northern study area with the potential to hold one survey site.
+We focus on two study areas encompassing roughly 3,000 km2 of Maine's central highlands region, including portions of Wildlife Management Districts 4, 5, and 9.
+All townships within the study areas with recorded marten harvest over the previous 5 years were considered potential sampling sites.
+Sites (n=5 per study area) were selected using generalized random tessellation sampling (Stevens and Olson 2004) with equal selection and no strata.
+Because of the quality of stand-level information, we request that the SFMA within Baxter State Park be considered part of our northern study area with the potential to hold one survey site.